antoine71/OC_P12_EpicEvents/README.md

 ## Logging

-The aplication will perform the following logging:
+The application will perform the following logging:

 * `django-errors.log`: logging of error messages of the following levels:
     * WARNING: Information describing a minor problem that has occurred.